jill-augustine/jill-augustine.github.io/resources.md

 <p><a href="https://adv-r.hadley.nz/">Advanced R - Hadley Wickham</a><span class=highlight> (Free)</span></p>
 This book is on my reading list.
 I know colleagues who refer to it often for more advanced topics.

+<p><a href="https://www.goodreads.com/book/show/17397466-an-introduction-to-statistical-learning">An Introduction to Statistical Learning - Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani</a><span class=highlight> (Free from Gareth James's academic website)</span></p>

+This book is an <strong>excellent</strong> resource for understanding the statistical fundamentals of the most commonly used machine learning algorithms.
+I consider it a must read.
+It also comes with lab exercises in R but the book is great based on its mathematical and statistic introductions alone.

 <p><a href="https://jakevdp.github.io/PythonDataScienceHandbook/">Python Data Science Handbook</a><span class=highlight> (Free)</span></p>
 I've not read it yet myself.
 I heard it is a very comprehensive resource for data science in python.